canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

     id: network_available
     flags: simple
-    _summary: Test that the internet is reachable
+    _summary: Test that the Internet is reachable
     requires:
       network_iface_info.link_type == "ether"
     command:
       ping -c 1 1.1.1.1

-If we now run the ``network_available`` test, Checkbox will automatically pull also ``network_iface_info``.
+If we now run the ``network_available`` test, Checkbox will also automatically pull ``network_iface_info``.
 Note that this only happens because both are in the same namespace.

 .. code-block:: none